Advanced Materials and Processes for a Resilient Society

 Industrial Mathematics and Statistics

 What is the role of a mathematician in business and industry?
-What is it like to work with technical experts on a problem that requires significant mathematics but also must satisfy real-world constraints?
-Students work in teams on real problems that come directly from business and industry to define the problem and to develop solutions of immediate value to the company.
-They are guided by a faculty advisor in Mathematical Sciences to maintain a clear focus on the mathematical issues at the core of the project.
+What is it like to work with technical experts on a problem that requires significant mathematics, but also must satisfy real-world constraints?
+Students work in teams on real problems that come directly from business and industry and they work closely with a company representative to define the problem and develop solutions of immediate value to the company.
+They are guided by a faculty advisor in the Mathematical Sciences Department to maintain a clear focus on the mathematical issues at the core of the project.

 Learn more: wpi.edu/+CIMSREU